 In fact, the options we are about to list come with virtually no side effects.

 Interestingly enough, oatmeal can serve as a soothing home remedy for irritated, itchy skin.

-If you choose to feed your dog coconut oil, start with feeding a small amount (¼ teaspoon for small dogs and 1 teaspoon – 1 tablespoon for large dogs) 1 – 2 times per day with meals.
+If you choose to feed your dog coconut oil, start by feeding a small amount (¼ teaspoon for small dogs and 1 teaspoon – 1 tablespoon for large dogs) 1 – 2 times per day with meals.

-Because skin irritation is so common in our furbabies, we created CBD-infused coconut oil for dogs and cats!
+Because skin irritation is so common in our fur-babies, we created CBD-infused coconut oil for dogs and cats!

 Talk about a double whammy!
 Our coconut oil is definitely a fan-favorite.
 Check out what one customer had to say below.